Tronman/Codecamp_projects/README.md

-_My resolve is to improve the system and myself
+_My resolve is to improve the system and myself,
- Im in the quest to learn and bring value_
+ I'm in the quest to learn and bring value_

  _-- Thulani_